sebinseban/km44besd06/README.md

 ## 3 ADVANCED C

+### 3.30 STACK & QUEUE (12/03/2022) ASSIGNMENT 30

+1. Implement stack using array

+2. Implement stack using queue

+3. Implement circular queue using array

+4. Implement queue using linked list

+### 3.29 LINKED LIST 2 (10/03/2022) ASSIGNMENT 29

+1) Make a menu driven linked list program with the following options, that continues until user chooses to quit, with all proper error handling:

+Start with an empty linkedlist ,and build the list while the user chooses to insert new nodes from below options:

+        1) Insert a new node at a given position
+        2) Insert a new node before a given key
+        3) Insert a new node after a given key
+        4) Delete a given node with matching key
+        5) Print the linked list
+        6) Quit

+2) Create a sorted list from the input entered by the user:

+        eg., 4 8 2 10 9 7 14 3 10 3

+        output: 2 3 3 4 7 8 9 10 10 14

 ### 3.28 LINKED LIST 1 (09/03/2022) ASSIGNMENT 28

 1. Create a liked list using student structure with ID and name fields, and print the list.